Tracie (album)

-Tracie is the third and final studio album by R&B singer Tracie Spencer released on June 29, 1999.
+Tracie is the third studio album by R&B singer Tracie Spencer released on June 29, 1999.
 Two singles were released from the album in 1999 with "It's All About You (Not About Me)" and "Still in My Heart", aided by music videos directed by Francis Lawrence and Kevin Bray, respectively.
 Tracie went to #114 on the Billboard 200 and #19 on R&B/Hip-Hop Albums chart becoming her highest charting album on that chart.

 Background and production

 Tracie was Spencer's first album in nine years on Capitol Records.
 The primary reason for the length of time between her studio albums was due to Capitol's constant changes.
 At the time, the label went through several CEO's and eventually shut down their urban music division from 1996-1999.
 When the record label got a new president in former Arista Records executive Roy Lott, he revived Capitol's long-struggling urban music division.
 Spencer acknowledged the changes within Capitol in the liner notes of Tracie.
 She stated: "I have seen a lot of changes occur at the tower, but that's just the way life goes.
 I have nothing but love and respect for my record company.
 Change is good".

 In between albums she recorded a couple of songs for the soundtracks of two films from the late 1990s.
 She sang "I'll Be There For You" for the 1997 Nickelodeon film Good Burger as well as the DJ Quik produced "The Rain" for the 1998 Maya Angelou directed film Down in the Delta.
 She worked with the Danish R&B production team Soulshock & Karlin for all but one song on Tracie, with Dallas Austin protege Arnold Hennings providing his lone contribution "Love To You".